SRGSSR/castor/Sources/Castor/Castor.docc/Articles/metadata/metadata-article.md

 When casting content, metadata describes what is being played.
 Providing consistent metadata ensures a smooth and unified casting experience across devices.
 Metadata serves two main purposes:

-- **Sender UI:** Presents content information such as title, artwork, and chapters in your app interface.
+- **Sender UI:** Presents content information such as title and artwork in your app interface.
 - **Receiver UI:** Displays the same information on the Cast device's playback interface.

 ## Creating metadata